Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Deterministic multiobjective optimization

 \subsection{Necessary and sufficient conditions for efficiency}

 Efficient solutions to formulation~\eqref{mco} can be found by minimization of a scalarizing function \hbox{$u: \Re^n \to \Re$} over $f(\X)$.
 The scalarized problem takes the form

-The following conditions relate the optimal solutions to the scalarized problem~\eqref{mco-scalarized} to the efficient set of formulation~\eqref{mco}~\cite[Theorems 3.4.5 and 3.5.4]{miettinen99}: \begin{theorem}[Necessary condition for efficiency] A solution is efficient only if it is optimal to some scalarized problem with strictly increasing and convex scalarizing function. \end{theorem} \begin{theorem}[Sufficient condition for efficiency] A solution is efficient if it is optimal to some scalarized problem with strongly increasing scalarizing function. \end{theorem}
+The following conditions relate the optimal solutions to the scalarized problem~\eqref{mco-scalarized} to the efficient set of formulation~\eqref{mco}~\citep[Theorems 3.4.5 and 3.5.4]{miettinen99}: \begin{theorem}[Necessary condition for efficiency] A solution is efficient to problem~\eqref{mco} only if it is optimal to some scalarized problem according to formulation~\eqref{mco-scalarized} with strictly increasing and convex scalarizing function. \end{theorem} \begin{theorem}[Sufficient condition for efficiency] A solution is efficient to problem~\eqref{mco} if it is optimal to some scalarized problem according to formulation~\eqref{mco-scalarized} with strongly increasing scalarizing function. \end{theorem}

-The necessary conditions can be strengthened to scalarization with strictly increasing and linear functions if the optimization problem is convex~\cite[Theorem 3.1.4]{miettinen99}: \begin{theorem}[Necessary condition for efficiency for convex problems] A solution to a convex multiobjective problem is efficient only if it is optimal to some scalarized problem with strictly increasing and linear scalarizing function. \end{theorem}
+The necessary conditions can be strengthened to scalarization with strictly increasing and linear functions if the optimization problem is convex~\citep[Theorem 3.1.4]{miettinen99}: \begin{theorem}[Necessary condition for efficiency for convex problems] A solution is efficient to a convex multiobjective problem according to formulation~\eqref{mco} only if it is optimal to some scalarized problem according to formulation~\eqref{mco-scalarized} with strictly increasing and linear scalarizing function. \end{theorem}

-Theorems~\ref{thm-nec-mco}--\ref{thm-nec-convex-mco} provide the foundation to algorithms that calculate representations of the efficient set by solving multiple scalarized problems, see, e.g., Ruzika and Wiecek~\cite{ruzika05} for a review.
-If the original multiobjective problem is convex, these solves need only involve convex optimization.
+Theorems~\ref{thm-nec-mco}--\ref{thm-nec-convex-mco} provide the foundation for algorithms that calculate representations of the efficient set by solving multiple scalarized problems, see, e.g.,~\citet{ruzika05} for a review.
+If the original multiobjective problem is convex, then solving the scalarized problems requires only convex optimization.